 What you'll take away

-- 01 A SKU and channel reduction pass that compresses operating overhead by twenty to fifty percent without losing top-line revenue.
+- 01 The SKU and channel reduction pass that compresses operating overhead by twenty to fifty percent without losing top-line revenue, and the kill calls that hold under pressure.

-- 02 How to read marketplace and channel signal without overweighting the loudest five percent of inventory.
+- 02 How to read marketplace and channel signal across thirty-plus countries without overweighting the loudest five percent of inventory or the loudest five percent of regions.

 What this book covers

-- The SKU reduction pass — how to inventory the long tail, identify the operationally expensive sub-set, and remove it without losing the revenue you’re protecting.
+- The SKU reduction pass.
+How to inventory the long tail across regions, identify the operationally expensive sub-set, and remove it without losing the revenue you are protecting.
+With templates that survive a board defense and a marketplace audit at the same time.

-- Kill calls at scale — decision rights for SKU and channel removals, written so the operating team can defend them past the founders’ direct involvement.
+- Kill calls at scale.
+Decision rights for SKU, channel, and market exits, written so the operating team can defend them past the founders’ direct involvement.

 Who it is for

 Founders and operators of eCommerce brands and marketplace businesses past first product-market fit, where the next year of growth depends on the operating layer holding under pressure.
-Heads of operations, SKU managers, and channel leads who are watching their portfolio expand faster than the team that runs it.
+Heads of operations, SKU managers, channel leads, and country managers who are watching their portfolio expand faster than the team that runs it.
+Enterprise commerce teams running multi-region marketplace presence and looking to compress operating overhead without losing revenue.

 Background